 Welcome!
-I’m a PhD candidate in the Department of Economics at UC Irvine.
-My research interests lie in Labor Economics & Macroeconomic Theory.I’m on the Econ job market this year (2025-26).
-My job market paper explores the implications of algorithmic wage discrimination on worker welfare in the gig economy (draft coming soon).
+I’m a PhD candidate in Economics at the University of California, Irvine.
+My research interests lie at the intersection of Labor Economics & Macroeconomic Theory, with a particular focus on market power.
+I study how market power shapes outcomes in the labor market—especially under informational frictions—and in the goods market, where it interacts with monetary policy.I’m on the job market this year (2025-26).
+My job market paper documents the first empirical evidence of algorithmic wage discrimination in the gig economy and explores its implications.
 Workers share their stories of navigating this reality here.Please find my CV here.
-You can also find me on Google Scholar, LinkedIn and X, or email me at [email protected].
+You can also find me on LinkedIn, Google Scholar, SSRN and X, or email me at [email protected].

 Job Market Paper